jeffan18/Azure-DevOps-Terraform-App.Service-and-SQL.server/README.md

 # This code has been successfully deployed using Azure Devops
-## CI build pipeline and CD release pipeline.
+## both CI build pipeline and CD release pipeline passed!